 Depending on your ability you may be given chance to work in departments like HR, marketing, and sales also.

 During your hospitality internship in Japan, you may be required to assume various roles.

-This is excellent for hospitality students and budding professionals since having a wide-ranging work experience on resume is a big plus point.
+This is excellent for hospitality students and budding professionals since having a wide-ranging work experience on a resume is a big plus point.

 The internship may last for a couple of months so make sure to clear up your calendar.

-Working in hospitality industry is inherently quite thrilling, but working in Japan’s hospitality industry takes the thrill to a whole new level.
+Working in the hospitality industry is inherently quite thrilling, but working in Japan's hospitality industry takes the thrill to a whole new level.

 Work and fun will become synonymous to you!
 Not to forget you will also have the chance to travel and explore a new country.

 It's time to step out of the comfort zone and become a part of a life and career changing experience, which is a hospitality internship in Japan.